 - Cuisine: American

-These maple-sweetened mint juleps are refreshing, boozy and so easy to make!
+These mint juleps are refreshing, boozy and so easy to make!
 You’ll just need fresh mint, bourbon, maple syrup and ice.
+Using maple syrup instead of simple syrup saves a step.
 Amounts given below yield 1 cocktail; make as many as you’d like in individual glasses.

 - 10 fresh mint leaves, plus a mint sprig for garnish